Return to top

 Marinated tempeh cooking in a skillet.

-Add In The Marinade: Pour the marinade liquid over the tempeh and cook for another 4-5 minutes, turning occasionally, until the marinade has reduced completely and the tempeh is a lovely golden brown color.
+Add in the marinade: I pour the marinade liquid over the tempeh and cook for another 4-5 minutes, turning occasionally, until the marinade has reduced completely and the tempeh is a lovely golden brown color.
 Remove and set aside.

 Marinated tempeh cooking in a skillet.